switchboard-xyz/solana-superior-randomness/README.md

 ## Security Considerations

 - **Private Key Security**: It's crucial for users to safeguard their private keys.
-Exposure would allow the recreation of the random number by anyone with seed knowledge.
+Exposure of a secret key to the oracle could allow revealing the randomness to the oracle before it commits to a seed on-chain.

-- **Oracle Trust**: While the SGX provides a secure environment, always ensure you're interfacing with a reputable and verified oracle service.
+- **Oracle Trust**: While the SGX provides a secure environment, always ensure you're interfacing with a reputable and verified oracle queue.

-- **Unique PubKey**: The mechanism generating non-repeatable pubkeys must be foolproof to prevent any potential gaming of the system.
+- **Unique PubKey**: The mechanism generating non-repeatable pubkeys must be enforced to prevent any potential gaming of the system.

 With these security aspects in mind, let's delve into the specific functions provided by Switchboard.